Kryptonit3-zz/Counter/README.md

 This package lets you see hit counts for specific pages/objects as well as an overall site hit count.

 Yes, it uses IP addresses so it is not 100% accurate.
 P.S.
-IP addresses are hashed so it would be quite a daunting task to decode the data.
+IP addresses are [hashed and salted](https://github.com/Kryptonit3/Counter/blob/master/src/Counter.php#L92-L96) so it would be quite a daunting task to decode the data.
 Nice package for the pro-anonymous people :)

 ~~~
 mysql> select * from kryptonit3_counter_page;